 - Because the mat has open cell construction, prolonged use will eventually pull at certain parts of the mat and cause it to stretch out and look wrinkled.
 This was my biggest gripe about the Jade Yoga mat and it happens within months of use.

 I’ve had my mat for over 3 months and I absolutely love it.

 Overall, I would buy a Jade Yoga mat for indoor use in non-heated yoga.
 Heated use will stretch out the mat, especially if you tend to drag your feet on the mat a lot.
 I currently own two Jade yoga mats and cycle between the different colors depending on my mood and just to keep them fresh.

 Jade Yoga mats definitely have the best grip out of all the brands I’ve tried.
 However, because of the natural rubber and open cell construction, the Jade yoga mat does not last as long as my Manduka mats.
 I appreciate that the brand is so green and charitable.
 Those qualities alone are definitely why you should support Jade Yoga.

 Related: Now I mostly use my B Yoga Everyday B Mat and highly recommend this brand.
 Read my review of the Everyday B Mat here.

 Where to Buy Jade Yoga

-Buying Jade Yoga on the following sites should typically range between $30-$60.
-Shop around the find the best deals.
-Happy shopping!
+Buying Jade Yoga on the following sites should typically range between $30-$76.
+I recommend shopping around the find the best deals.

 Thanks for reading my review of the Jade Yoga mat.
 If you have any questions please feel free to leave a comment!